sandflysecurity/sandfly-processdecloak/README.md

 # Agentless Linux Security

-Sandfly Security produces an agentless intrusion detection and incident response platform for Linux.
-Automated cloaked process checks are just one of the nearly 1000 security modules we use to find Linux malware.
-Our product does not require loading any agents on your endpoint and deploys in minutes.
-Please contact us for a trial of the full product.
+Sandfly Security produces an agentless endpoint detection and incident response platform (EDR) for Linux.
+Automated entropy checks are just one of thousands of things we search for to find intruders without loading any software on your Linux endpoints.

-Learn more below:
+Get a free license and learn more below:

 https://www.sandflysecurity.com
 @SandflySecurity

-@CraigHRowland